ChenJianyunp/Unum_matrix_multiplier/README.md

 # Unum_matrix_multiplier
 Matrix multiplier of 32-bit Posit number (Unum type-III) with es=2.
 This multiplier consists of 64 exact-multiply-accumulators, so it can do mutiplication more accurate than normal ones.
 This design is based on IBM CAPI interface with the fpga Xilinx Vertex7.<br>
-Posit number (or Unum type-III) is a new kind of format proposed by John Gustafson.
+The paper for this project is published in ACM digital library, see: https://dl.acm.org/citation.cfm?id=3190340 Posit number (or Unum type-III) is a new kind of format proposed by John Gustafson.
 For detail of the posit number, see https://posithub.org/docs/Posits4.pdf

 Directory: